kjbautista/gelinsight/README.md

 ### As a MATLAB script
 The script `GelInsight.m` can be ran directly within the MATLAB environment.

-The following programs (and recommended versions) are requiredd:
+The following programs (and recommended versions) are required:
   - MATLAB (R2021a, version 9.10)
   - Signal Processing Toolbox (version 8.6)
   - Image Processing Toolbox (version 11.3)